-Is Camille Grammer Planning Return To ‘Real Housewives?’
+Is Camille Grammer Planning Return To ‘Real Housewives’?

 “I’ve been asked.”

-And it might be the best time for Camille Grammer to return to Real Housewives, as life is calmer in general, with her divorce finalized, and her children settled.
+And it might be the best time for Camille Grammer to return to Real Housewives as life is calmer in general, with her divorce finalized and her children settled.

-“I had a very tough time,” on the first season.
+“I had a very tough time.
 Going through divorce while shooting a reality show is terrible.”

 But while her children with Kelsey Grammer are now 12 and 15, she still resents his lack of co-parenting, which has left her essentially as a single parent.